Renton post office renamed to honor Jimi Hendrix, while new exhibition looks at icon’s early years

-The James Marshall "Jimi" Hendrix Post Office is less than a mile from where the legendary guitarist is buried in Greenwood Memorial Park cemetery, while the Northwest African American Museum's exhibition offers an intimate look at the star's upbringing.
+The James Marshall "Jimi" Hendrix Post Office is less than a mile from where the legendary guitarist is buried in Greenwood Memorial Park cemetery.

 No amount of public memorials may ever match the cultural impact Jimi Hendrix had during his all-too-short life, but that hasn’t stopped local officials from further cementing his legacy around our region.
 Once a leading figure of the counterculture viewed warily by the federal government, the music icon will now have a post office near his hometown named after him.